NLnetLabs/rpki-doc/source/krill/index.rst

 Krill can be managed with a web user interface, from the command line and through an API.
 The powerful user interface shows the RPKI validation status of your BGP announcements, warns about possible issues, and offers suggestions on ROAs you may want to create or remove.
+Prometheus endpoints offer monitoring of system status, ROA misconfigurations and possible BGP hijacks.

 Lastly, Krill features a publication server so you can either publish your certificate and ROAs with a third party, such as your NIR or RIR, or you publish